Bitcoin-ABC/bitcoin-abc/doc/standards/bip21-ecash-additions.md

 -   A URI string may include the `opreturn` param no more than once.
 A URI string include multiple `opreturn` params is invalid.
 -   The param must contain a valid hex string for a valid `OP_RETURN` output, not including the `OP_RETURN` `6a`.
 Hence, the hex string cannot exceed 222 bytes, and must follow the existing `OP_RETURN` spec.
 -   The param cannot be an empty string
+-   The `OP_RETURN` output will be the 0-index output